Subscribe to the latest

 How to Make Ahead and Freeze

 This is one of those leftover recipes where it’s just as good the second time around!
-This easy Shepherd’s pie can be stored for up to 3 days in the fridge or frozen for up to 3 months.
+You can store it in the fridge for up to 3 days or frozen for up to 3 months.
 Be sure to store it in an airtight container.
-You can make this recipe ahead of time and keep it in the fridge until you are ready to bake it.
+This recipe can also be made ahead of time and keep it in the fridge until you are ready to bake it.

 What to Serve with This Easy Shepherd’s Pie